Hamster wheel: Running disc

 A related exercise device is a running disc.
-This is a rotatable shallow bowl, or slightly concave disc, which is set an angle to the horizontal.
+This is a rotatable shallow bowl, or slightly concave disc, which is set at an angle to the horizontal.
 Some commercial refuges for caged rodents have a disc mounted on the roof at a slight angle.
 The rodents run on the rim of the disc in a similar way to running in hamster wheels.